dplowma/hello-world/README.md

 # hello-world
-this hello-world is being used to discover how GitHub workd
+this hello-world is being used to discover how GitHub works.
+It looks interesting